"""Fetch and load sample datasets.

 return file_registry

-# Create a download manager for the pose data
+# Create a download manager for the sample data

 metadata = _fetch_metadata(METADATA_FILE, DATA_DIR)